Michael Balint: Life

-Balint was born Mihály Maurice Bergsmann, the son of a practising physician in Budapest.
+Balint was born Mihály Mór Bergsmann in Budapest, the son of a practising physician.
 It was against his father's will that he changed his name to Bálint Mihály.
 He also changed religion, from Judaism to Unitarian Christianity.
 During World War I Bálint served at the front, first in Russia, then in the Dolomites.
 He completed his medical studies in Budapest in 1918.
 On the recommendation of his future wife, Alice Székely-Kovács, Bálint read Sigmund Freud's "Drei Abhandlungen zur Sexualtheorie" (1905) and "Totem und Tabu".
 He also began attending the lectures of Sándor Ferenczi, who in 1919 became the world's first university professor of psychoanalysis.

-Bálint married Alice Székely-Kovács and about 1920 the couple moved to Berlin, where Bálint worked in the biochemical laboratory of Otto Heinrich Warburg (1883–1970), who won the Nobel Prize in 1931.
+Bálint married Alice Székely-Kovács and in about 1920 the couple moved to Berlin, where Bálint worked in the biochemical laboratory of Otto Heinrich Warburg (1883–1970), who won the Nobel Prize in 1931.
 His wife worked in a folklore museum.
 Bálint now worked on his doctorate in biochemistry, while also working half time at the Berlin Institute of psychoanalysis.
 Both he and his wife Alice in this period were educated in psychoanalysis.